MattHeard/limbo-editor/README.markdown

 * *TDD*: (1) Write a failing test.
 (2) Make the test pass.
 (3)
   Refactor.
 * *Limbo*: How low can you go?
 How small can you make each change?
-The the changes, the smaller the risk of merge conflicts.
+The smaller the changes, the smaller the risk of merge conflicts.
 Changes are only committed if all tests pass.
 All commits are pushed.
 This is extreme trunk-based development.

 ## Limbo on the Cheap